BaizhumanovAlisher/TalkRater_Bot/README.md

 export PATH_LOGS="$(pwd)/tmp_files/logs.json"
 ```

+If you try to run project in Windows OS without containers, you can get some problems, because application is using Unix filesystem.

 ## Env variable for logger
 It is in `config/local.yaml`, var is `env`.
 It can be `local` and `prod`